Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Introduction

+Prefix-free codes are a fundamental tool in data compression; they are used in one form or another in almost every compression tool.
+Prefix-free codes allow assigning variable-length codewords to symbols according to their probabilities in a way that the encoded stream can be decoded unambiguously \cite[Ch.\ 5]{CT06}.
+Their best-known representative, Huffman codes \cite{Huf52}, yield the optimal encoded file size for a given probability distribution.
+Fast encoding and decoding algorithms for prefix-free codes are then of utmost relevance.
+When the source alphabet is large (e.g., in word-based natural language compression \cite{Mof89,ZMNBY00}, East Asian or numeric alphabets) or when the text is short compared to the alphabet (e.g., for compression boosting \cite{FGMS05} or adaptive compression \cite{BFNP07}), a second concern is the space spent in storing the codewords of all the source symbols, because it could outweigh the compression savings.

+The classical encoding and decoding algorithms for a codeword of length $\ell \le L$ take in the word-RAM model $\Oh{1}$ and $\Oh{\ell}$ time, respectively, using $\Oh{\sigma L}$ bits of space, where $\sigma$ is the size of the source alphabet and $L$ is the maximum codeword length.
+For encoding we just store each codeword in plain form, whereas for decoding we use a binary tree $\B$ where each leaf corresponds to a symbol and the path from the root to the leaf spells out its code, if we interpret going left as a $0$ and going right as a $1$.
+Faster decoding is possible if we use the so-called canonical codes, where the leaves are sorted left-to-right by depth, and by symbol upon ties \cite{SK64}.
+Canonical codes enable $\Oh{\log L}$-time encoding and decoding while using $\Oh{\sigma\log\sigma}$ bits of space, again in the word-RAM model.
+In theory, both encoding and decoding can be done even in constant time with canonical codes \cite{GNNO15}.

-There are applications for which there are restrictions on the codewords' order, however.
-For example, in alphabetic codes the lexicographic order of the codewords must be the same as that of the characters.
-Such codes are useful when we want to be able to sort encoded strings without decoding them (because the lexicographic order of two encodings is always the same as that of the encoded strings) or when we are using data structures that represent point sets as sequences of coordinates \cite{Nav14}, for example.
-Interestingly, since the mapping between symbols and leaves is fixed, alphabetic codes need only to store the tree topology, which can be represented more succinctly than optimal prefix-free codes, in $2\sigma+o(\sigma)$ bits \cite{MR01}, so that encoding and decoding can still be done in time $\Oh{\ell}$.
-There are no, however, equivalents to the faster encoding/decoding methods used on canonical codes \cite{GNNO15}.
+Both the original and the canonical Huffman codes achieve optimality by reordering the leaves as necessary.
+There are applications for which the codes must be so-called alphabetic, that is, the leaves must respect, left-to-right, the alphabetic order of the source symbols.
+This allows lexicographically comparing strings directly in compressed form, which enables lexicographic data structures on the compressed strings \cite{BNO12,MPBCCN15} and compressed data structures that represent point sets as sequences of coordinates \cite{Nav14}.
+Optimal alphabetic (prefix-free) codes achieve codeword lengths close to those of Huffman codes \cite{HT71}.
+Interestingly, since the mapping between symbols and leaves is fixed, alphabetic codes need only store the topology of the binary tree $\B$ used for decoding, which can be represented more succinctly than optimal prefix-free codes, in $\Oh{\sigma}$ bits \cite{MR01}, so that encoding and decoding can still be done in time $\Oh{\ell}$ \cite{GNNO15}.
+As far as we know, there are no equivalents to the fast and compact representations of canonical codes for alphabetic codes.

+There are other cases where canonical prefix-free codes cannot be used.
+Wavelet matrices, for example, serve as compressed representations of discrete grids and sequences over large alphabets \cite{CNO15}.
+They are compressed with an optimal prefix-free code where the codewords' lengths are non-decreasing if arranged in lexicographic order of their {\em reverses}.
+They represent the code in $\Oh{\sigma L}$ bits, and encode and decode a codeword of length $\ell$ in time $\Oh{\ell}$.